awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task.md

 1. For **Cluster**, choose the cluster to use\.
 For **Number of tasks**, type the number of tasks to launch with this task definition\.
 For **Task Group**, type the name of the task group\.

-1. For **Cluster VPC**, choose the VPC that your tasks will use\.
-Ensure that the VPC you choose was not configured to require dedicated hardware tenancy as that is not supported by Fargate tasks\.
+1. For **Cluster VPC**, choose the VPC for your tasks to use\.
+Ensure that the VPC that you choose is not configured to require dedicated hardware tenancy, as that is not supported by Fargate tasks\.

 1. For **Subnets**, choose the available subnets for your task\.

 1. For **Security groups**, a security group has been created for your task that allows HTTP traffic from the internet \(0\.0\.0\.0/0\)\.
 To edit the name or the rules of this security group, or to choose an existing security group, choose **Edit** and then modify your security group settings\.

-1. For **Auto\-assign public IP**, choose **ENABLED** if you want the ENI attached to the Fargate task to be assigned a public IP\.
+1. For **Auto\-assign public IP**, choose **ENABLED** if you want the elastic network interface attached to the Fargate task to be assigned a public IP address\.
 This is required if your task needs outbound network access, for example to pull an image\.
-If outbound network access is not required then you can choose **DISABLED**\.
+If outbound network access is not required, then you can choose **DISABLED**\.

 1. \(Optional\) To send command or environment variable overrides to one or more containers in your task definition, or to specify an IAM role task override, choose **Advanced Options** and complete the following steps:

    1. For **Task Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-      Note that only roles with the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
+      Only roles with the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

    1. For **Task Execution Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-      Note that only roles with the **Amazon EC2 Container Service Task Execution Role** trust relationship are shown here\.
+      Only roles with the **Amazon EC2 Container Service Task Execution Role** trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

    1. For **Container Overrides**, choose a container to which to send a command or environment variable override\.